When your friend is going through a breakup, your instinct is to help them as much as you can.

 And that’s okay.

-Your friend will forgive any faux pas, grateful that you’re there for them and you’re doing your best.
+Your friend will forgive any faux pas, because they are grateful that you’re there for them and you’re doing your best.

-If you’re not sure what the right thing to do or say is, just take a second and try to put yourself in their shoes and consider what you’d need from your friends if you were in their situation.
+If you’re not sure what the right thing to do or say is, just take a second and try to put yourself in their shoes.
+Consider what you’d need from your friends if you were in their situation.